GenericMappingTools/oversight/governance.md

 The chair of the Steering Committee is expected to arrange the regular meetings and ensure that a report is shared with the community.

-#### Conflict of Interest

-It is expected that Committee Members will be employed at a wide range of companies, universities and non-profit organizations.
-Because of this, it is possible that Members will have conflict of interests.
-Such conflict of interests include, but are not limited to:

-* Financial interests, such as investments, employment, or contracting work, outside of The Project that may influence their work on The Project.
-* Access to proprietary information of their employer that could potentially leak into their work with The Project.
-* An issue where the person privately gains an advantage from The Project resources, but The Project has no gain or suffers a disadvantage.

-All Members of the Committee shall disclose to the rest of the Committee any conflict of interest they may have.
-Members with a conflict of interest in a particular issue may participate in Committee discussions on that issue, but must recuse themselves from voting on the issue.

 ## Changing the Governance Documents

 Changes to the governance documents are submitted via a GitHub pull request to